 The bill addresses other previous “grounds” for eviction, such as adding new protections for roommates, and tenants who cannot respond to legal documents because they’re written in a language they can’t read.
 There is also less incentive to attempt a sham eviction, as the new law sets rent limitations on potentially suspicious evictions, like Ellis Act owner move-ins.
 In the event of a no-fault eviction, the landlord can’t raise the rent for five years, hopefully discouraging them from issuing evictions simply to raise the rent for future tenants.

-So why do shortcut evictions still happen?
+So why do shortcut evictions still happen with a landlord changing the locks?
 Unfortunately, not all landlords and property owners are shaking in their boots at the thought of legal action because they rely on tenants’ inaction.
 In order to fight back, a tenant has to go to court to dispute the situation.
 Some tenants choose not to act because they fear legal fees.
-More often than not, the tenant simply feels intimidated or lacks knowledge of their local renters rights — they assume the landlord has the right to change the locks, remove belongings, or shut off utilities.
+More often than not, the tenant simply feels intimidated or lacks knowledge of their local renters rights.
+They assume that it’s legal if a landlord changed the locks, removed belongings, or shut off utilities.
 Especially if you’re at fault, or have been in the past, for something like missing a payment or breaking the lease for some other reason, you might assume the landlord is within his or her rights.

 Journalist Becky Blanton, who spoke on this matter during a TED Talk in 2009, encourages tenants to realize that words aren’t as powerful as paper in the rental business.

 “Short term evictions do work if the tenant doesn’t know their rights, can’t afford an attorney, or won’t fight back,” she says.
 “Landlords count on this when they do it.

 “But if you’re faced with a threat of a lawsuit, find an attorney or at the least do some research to learn what your rights are.”